Do you know what I’m tired of hearing? “I have a right to my emotional support animal.”

 - Pet dog attack and service dog statistics show the ADA covers service animals 100%.
 They won’t protect emotional support animals legally, so if you have one and it attacks a service pup, you’ll be liable.

 It’s crucial to remember that you shouldn’t casually touch a dog.
 Always ask the owner first to avoid unpleasant incidents.
+Plus, if you have a big doggo then check out these harnesses for large breeds.

 Service dog stats and information on disabilities tell us that the issue affects 61 million adults in the US.
 There are currently only 500,000 working service dogs.